Inaugural TCC residential STEM camp offers state's high-schoolers crash course in roller coasters

 The only likely expense for students and their families is the cost of getting them to and from Tulsa, she said.

-Atriya Nourbakhsh, who will be a senior this fall at Academy of Seminole in Shawnee, accepted an invitation to serve as a counselor this year, after participating in her first academy last summer building robots.
+Atriya Nourbakhsh, who will be a senior this fall at the Academy of Seminole, accepted an invitation to serve as a counselor this year, having participated in her first academy last summer building robots.

 She's enjoyed the new role, which allows her to mentor students while still getting in on the fun.

-Students designed three different coaster features, including a straight section, curve and loop.
+Students designed three different roller coaster features, including a straight section, a curve and a loop.

 "I've always been interested in engineering, and I just thought this was a cool kind of field of it," Vaughn said of attending the academy in Tulsa.